3menu/astrowind/src/pages/terms.md

 - **Country** refers to: Vietnam.

-- **FAR QR** (referred to as either "FAR QR", "We", "Us" or "Our" in this Agreement) refers to the individual business operating the website. **Note: FAR QR is operated as an individual freelancer business, not a registered corporation.**
+- **FAR QR** (referred to as "FAR QR", "The Platform", or "The Service" in this Agreement) refers to the independent platform and the individual developer operating the website. **Note: FAR QR is operated as an individual freelancer business, not a registered corporation.**

 - **Device** means any device that can access the Service such as a computer, a cellphone or a digital tablet.